IvoNet/CKAD-resources/README.md

 </p>
 </details>

-## Exercise 02: change 01 by:
+## Exercise 02: change 01 by...

 - changing the master node so that it also can schedule pods
 - extracting the multipod to two single pods
 - making sure the phpmyadmin will only be deployed on a node that has label `handles=stateless`
 - label master to handle stateless applications
 - fix all errors
 - don't let the phpmyadmin become ready until mysql can be found on 3306